friendly-bits/geoblocker-bash/README.md

 ## **Pre-requisites**:
 (if a pre-requisite is missing, the -install script will tell you which)
 - bash v4.0 or higher (should be included with any relatively modern linux distribution)
-- Linux (tested on Debian, Ubuntu, Mint, and occasionally on OpenWRT, should work on any distribution)
+- Linux.
+Tested on Debian-like systems and occasionally on OpenWRT, should work on any distribution.
 - iptables - firewall management utility (nftables support will likely get implemented later)
-- standard (mostly GNU) utilities including awk, sed, grep, bc, comm, ps which are included with every server/desktop linux distro but may not be included with things like Busybox (or included in trimmed-down versions)
+- standard (mostly GNU) utilities including awk, sed, grep, bc, comm, ps which are included with every server/desktop linux distro.
+For embedded (like OpenWRT), may require some of the GNU coreutils full (or less trimmed-down) versions and possibly additional packages.
 - for persistence and autoupdate functionality, requires the cron service to be enabled

 additional mandatory pre-requisites: ```ipset wget jq```